 The Lumholtz’s tree-kangaroo is the smallest of the tree kangaroo species, but one of the largest of the arboreal Australian mammals.
 This arboreal species spends most of its life in the canopy of the Australian rainforest foraging on leaves, fruits and flowers.
 Their muscular and powerful forelimbs and broad hind feet allow them to move in both a quadrupedal and bipedal motion.
 They have a long tail in comparison to their body size which they mainly use for balance and is not prehensile.

 Their hind feet are also much less elongated than their kangaroo relatives, having become shorter and more broad creating a greater surface area for improved grip in the trees.
 Although not commonly sighted the Lumholtz’s tree-kangaroo is listed as least concern under the Nature Conservation Act, due to much of its habitat being protected within the Wet Tropics World Heritage area.

-Wildlife Habitat is one of only 2 zoos in the world that house and breed the species.
+Wildlife Habitat is one of the few zoos in the world that house and breed the species.

 The mahogany glider is cryptic, elusive and virtually silent (Van Dyck 1995).
 The geographic range of the mahogany glider is limited to an area of coastal lowland forest in the Cardwell – Tully region – a range of about 120km.

 The 100km east-west range extends from the coast to the lower Herbert Gorge and foothills of the Mt Fox section of Girringun National Park in the Wet Tropics Bioregion.
 Clearing, mainly for sugar cane, has greatly reduced and severely fragmented available habitat to 20 percent.
 Weighing only 350g these gliders depend on tropical plants, acacias, eucalypts and grass trees for their nectar and sap and will also eat insects and their larvae.
 These gliding possums require a home range of up to 20 hectares in their natural habitat.